The phrase “a seamless, highly-engaging customer experience” is both a dream and a nightmare for today’s B2C marketers.

 In a transaction-based business, customers who had a great customer experience (rated 8+ out of 10) spent 60% to 140% more per year than those who had less satisfying experiences (rated 7 or less).

 5. To future-proof the brand’s ability to connect with customers, wherever they go in the ever-changing media and shopping ecosystem.

 Consider these stats: Addressable cable/satellite TV advertising is projected to grow from $0.9B in 2016 to $2B in 2018, while over-the-top (OTT) streaming video is now watched by over 70% of Internet users on a monthly basis and almost 60% of US households are using Internet-connected TVs.

 Continuous customer recognition ensures seamless experiences

-You can’t deliver the kind of seamless and relevant experiences your customers expect without the right data foundation.
+You can’t deliver the kind of seamless experiences your customers expect without the right data foundation.
 But with an enterprise-wide identity solution, you can transform the customer experience by connecting an always-active profile to customer engagements across all human, physical and digital touchpoints.
 Is your brand ready?